nens/threedi-docs/source/d_1d_objects.rst

      - integer
      - Yes
      - \-
-     - Function of the pipe in the sewer system.
+     - Function of the pipe in the sewerage system.
 Used for visualisation and administrative purposes only.
 See :ref:`pipe_notes_for_modeller`.
    * - Zoom category
      - zoom_category
      - integer